 Diana Roday Hosford is the Vice President of Sports & Entertainment for TAPS.
 She oversees International Strategic Partnerships for TAPS in the United Kingdom, Australia and New Zealand.
 Diana has developed events, partnerships and opportunities for the message and mission of TAPS to be shared on a global platform.

-Salma Seraj directs programs in Afghanistan, assisting the widows and children of the Afghan National Security and Defense Forces in Kabul.
-She is Afghan-American and a descendant of nine generations of Kings of Afghanistan.
+Salma Seraj is an Afghan-American and a descendant of nine generations of Kings of Afghanistan.
 She is the granddaughter of King Habibullah (1901-1919), and niece of the late King Amanullah (1919-1929).
 During the coup d’etat in Afghanistan she fled with her family to Germany and then settled in the United States.
 She received her education in Pakistan, Afghanistan and Great Britain and speaks English, Farsi, Urdu and Italian.

 Gary Szabo has over 24 years of military service, serving on the staffs of the Office of Secretary of Defense, Joint Chiefs of Staff, National Guard Bureau, and HQ USAF.
 He supports initiatives with private and international partners and peer-to-peer coordination with Middle Eastern embassies and consulates in Washington, D.C.